Stinger - Chapter 1

 “I’ll buy you lunch.”

-Gar grabbed the ladder and disappeared around a powerboat.
-A moment later, he reappeared, taking a picture of the for sale sign taped to the bow.
+He watched Gar grab the ladder and disappeared around a powerboat.
+A moment later, he reappeared, taking a picture of the for-sale sign taped to the bow.

 Murph nodded.